ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-trbl.md

 ## RHEL subscription
 {: #openshift-runbook-runbook-trbl-intro-sub}

-If you encounter a problem with your subscription, you can query by using the following command:
+If you encounter a problem with your subscription, use the following command to run a query.

 ```bash
 subscription-manager list --available --all